6 Ways to Prepare for the First Day of Class in College

 If you live on campus or in student housing, making friends with those in your building can help you both academically and socially.
 These students may be taking the same classes as you and can likely give some advice about interesting classes or tough professors to watch out for.

 Frequently Asked Questions About the First Day of Class in College

-Arriving five minutes before class starts gives you sufficient time to find a seat, take out any needed items from your backpack, and get situated without disrupting others.
+In general, try to arrive at least five minutes before class starts.
+This should give you enough time to find a seat, take out any needed items from your backpack, and get situated without disrupting your classmates.

 You won't find any official answer to this question; however, you may hear professors referring to the first day of classes as "syllabus day" given that you'll spend most of the class reviewing the syllabus.
 Most students simply refer to it as the first day of college.